helmut/forms/src/Fields/README.md

     }
     ```

-3. The `renderWith` method should return an array of properties that are passed to the template when rendering.
-This will come in handy when we create the template for this field but for now simply implement an empty method.
+3. The `renderWith` method should return an array of properties to be passed to the template when rendering.
+The only property we have at the moment is value so let's just return that.
+Other properties such as id, form_id, name, type, label, required, valid and invalid status are included automatically.

     ```php
     public function renderWith()
     {
+        return ['value' => $this->value];
     }
     ```